-Financial assets at fair value through profit or loss at March 31, 2022 and 2021 consisted of the following:
+Financial assets at fair value through profit or loss at March 31, 2023 and 2022 consisted of the following:

-At Ma rch 31,
+At March 31,

-2022 2021
+2023 2022

-(In mi illions)
+(In mi llions)

-Debt instruments ¥1,657,206 ¥1,667,164
+Debt instruments ¥1,392,889 ¥1,657,206

-Equity instruments 38,379 77,684
+Equity instruments 95,350 38,379

-Total financial assets at fair value through profit or loss ¥1,695,585 ¥1,744,848
+Total financial assets at fair value through profit or loss ¥1,488,239 ¥1,695,585

 Debt instruments in financial assets at fair value through profit or loss mainly consist of investment funds.
-Equity instruments in financial assets at fair value through profit or loss mainly consist of non-trading stocks held by the venture capital investment subsidiary.
+Equity instruments in financial assets at fair value through profit or loss mainly consist of subordinated loans classified as equity instruments and non-trading stocks held by the venture capital investment subsidiary.